 Of course, no one’s eating the whole recipe, but I’m guessing a serving of one of these that is big enough to last me until lunch probably has way more butter than I’d put on a piece on toast and way more sugar than I put on my oatmeal.
-Not to mention that fresh fruit is always a huge part of my breakfast, and usually “breakfast” cookies don’t contain any fresh fruit.
+Not to mention that fresh fruit is always a huge part of my breakfast, and usually breakfast cookies don’t contain any fresh fruit.

 Now don’t get me wrong, these aren’t exactly cookies.
 Definitely not the chewy in the middle with crisp edges kind of cookie that I like.
 But they are in a handy cookie shape for on the go breakfasts.

 Other than that, these cookies don’t have anything you wouldn’t eat for breakfast.
-Oats, fresh fruit, dried fruit, nuts and a tiny bit of maple syrup (about 1/2 tsp per 2 cookie serving if you’re wondering).
+Oats, fresh fruit, dried fruit, nuts and a tiny bit of maple syrup (about 1/2 teaspoon per 2 cookie serving if you’re wondering).
 Oh, and they’re sweet, like I like my oatmeal.

-- 1 cup unsweetened applesauce
+- 1 cup (240 grams) unsweetened applesauce

-- 1 cup mashed banana about 2 large
+- 1 cup (250 grams) mashed ripe banana about 2 large

 - 2 tablespoons maple syrup